quicwg/base-drafts/draft-ietf-quic-recovery.md

 max_datagram_size:
 : The sender's current maximum payload size.
 Does not include UDP or IP overhead.
-The max datagram size is used for congestion window congestion window.
+The max datagram size is used for congestion window computations.
 An endpoint sets the value of this variable based on its PMTU, with a minimum value of 1200 bytes
   (see Section 14.1 of {{QUIC-TRANSPORT}}).